Savory/docs/src/grpc/overview.md

 ### 4. Boot the application

 Create a `GrpcServer` **before** `app.init()` so the transport can claim its controllers during bootstrap, then start it on its own port.
+Construct it after `init()` and your gRPC controllers are handed to the HTTP router instead, which has no path to register them under and aborts the boot with a `TypeError`.

 ```ts main.ts
 import { DanetApplication } from 'jsr:@danet/core';